raw-labs/raw-database-virtualization-api/README.md

 **Description:**

-This SQL query demonstrates **data virtualization** by combining data from the Product Catalog System and the Inventory Management System into a single query.
-It retrieves the stock levels of products in each warehouse, integrating data from multiple backend systems.
+This SQL query demonstrates **data virtualization** by combining data from the `catalog` and `inventory` databases into a single query.
+It retrieves the stock levels of products in each warehouse, integrating data from multiple databases.
 It supports optional `warehouse_id` and `product_id` parameters to filter the results.

 **SQL Query:**